 After the procedure, vision may be blurred briefly and the operated eye is usually red and swollen for a while.
 Cold compresses applied to the eyelids relieve some of the discomfort.

 Scleral buckling surgery is a common way to treat retinal detachment.
 It is a method of closing breaks and flattening the retina.
 A scleral buckle is a piece of silicone sponge, rubber, or semi-hard plastic that is placed on the sclera, or outside white layer of the eye.
 The band is sewn to the eye to keep it in place.
 The element pushes in, or “buckles,” the sclera toward the middle of the eye.
 This buckling effect on the sclera relieves the pull on the retina, allowing the retinal tear to settle against the wall of the eye.
 The buckle may cover only the area behind the detachment, or it may encircle the eyeball like a ring.

 Wolfe Eye Clinic has expertise in several retinal surgery techniques including vitrectomy, laser photocoagulation, retinal cryopexy and scleral buckle surgery.
-Wolfe Eye Clinic offers complete retina services throughout our Iowa locations, including Ames, Cedar Falls, Cedar Rapids, Des Moines, Fort Dodge, Iowa City, Marshalltown, Ottumwa, Spencer and Waterloo.
+Wolfe Eye Clinic offers complete retina services throughout our Iowa locations, including Ames, Cedar Falls, Cedar Rapids, Des Moines, Fort Dodge, Iowa City, Marshalltown, Ottumwa, Spencer, Waterloo, and Pleasant Hill.

-Please contact Wolfe Eye Clinic at 1-800-542-7956 to ask any questions about retina surgery options or to schedule an appointment with one of our retina specialists: Dr. David Saggau, Dr. Charles Barnes, Dr. Jared Nielsen, Dr. Kyle Alliman, Dr. Alex Kartvelishvili.
+Please contact Wolfe Eye Clinic at 1-800-542-7956 to ask any questions about retina surgery options or to schedule an appointment with one of our retina specialists: Dr. David Saggau, Dr. Charles Barnes, Dr. Jared Nielsen, Dr. Kyle Alliman, Dr. Alex Kartvelishvili, and Dr. Paul Boeke.